 Except where otherwise stated, English translations of primary texts have been produced especially for this website.

-Except where otherwise stated, primary texts in German are cited from: http://gutenberg.spiegel.de/ with the kind permission of Projekt Gutenberg-DE.
+Except where otherwise stated, primary texts in German are cited from: https://www.projekt-gutenberg.org/index.html, with kind permission.

 Please note that printed editions of primary texts are usually more reliable than online texts (see below for why).